pbeaman/persistit/doc/GettingStarted.rst

 A configuration defines one or more volume files that will contain stored Persistit data.
 Usually you will specify the ``create`` flag, which allows Persistit to create a new volume if the file does not already exist.
 Creating a new file also establishes the initial size and growth parameters for that volume.

 Each volume may contain an unlimited number of named trees.
-Each tree within a volume embodies a logically distinct B-Tree index structure.
+Each tree within a volume embodies a logically distinct B+Tree index structure.
 Think of a tree as simply a named key space within a volume.

 ``HelloWorld.java`` stores its key/value pair in a tree called “greetings” in a volume named “hwdemo”.
 This is specified by constructing an Exchange.